Taking Bikes on BART Trains

 More BART riders are biking to and from stations every day.
 It’s a healthy alternative and like walking it’s easy on the environment.
-Almost all BART stations have bike racks, over half of BART stations have bike lockers and four stations now have Bike Stations.
+Almost all BART stations have bike racks, most BART stations have bike lockers and four BART stations now have Bike Stations.
 Details are included below and on each station page on bart.gov.

 Two types of lockers are available to store bicycles, mopeds or wheelchairs: keyed lockers and electronic lockers.